docQodly/docs/docs/studio/pageLoaders/components/text.md

 The **Text** component's content can be dynamically bound to datasources through the [properties customization](#properties-customization) using the Toggle DataSource option.

 :::tip
-Alternatively, you can establish the connection by dragging and dropping a datasource of type `text`, `number`, `date`, or `duration` onto the webform, resulting in the automatic addition of a Text component with the datasource bound to it.
+Alternatively, you can establish the connection by dragging and dropping a datasource of type `text`, `number`, `date`, or `duration` onto the Page, resulting in the automatic addition of a Text component with the datasource bound to it.
 :::

 ## Triggers and Events